 Do your research on any country you are visiting.
 I can’t emphasize this enough.
 A lot of countries all over the world operate differently from us in the United States.
 There are so many blogs, book stores, google maps, and review sites like Trip Advisor and travel agents out there that can assist with all the information you will need for your upcoming trip.
 Use these resources; it’s so vital.

 Probably the most important piece of paper you will have is an itinerary or a breakdown of how your trip should go (even though a few changes may occur).
 Make sure to have a list of places you are visiting, dates, hotel names and addresses, phone numbers, confirmations, etc. Everything you will need to survive while out of the country should be included on this list.

 There are amazing travel apps out there for smartphone users.
 On my recent trip to Europe, I downloaded “What’s App” as a means of texting and MagicJack to make international phone calls to my family for free.
 It’s amazing what you can discover on the App Store.

 7. Know the basics

-If you are travelling to a country that speaks a foreign language, know the basics words such as hello, good-bye, how much?
+If you are traveling to a country that speaks a foreign language, know the basics words such as hello, good-bye, how much?
 Where’s the bathroom?
 So you can communicate with the locals

-I think it’s very important to get familiar with different countries metro systems (before travelling) so you won’t get lost or overwhelmed.
-Also using the trains can help save money on otherwise expensive taxicabs
+I think it’s very important to get familiar with different countries’ metro systems (before traveling) so you won’t get lost or overwhelmed.
+Also using the trains can help save money on otherwise expensive taxicabs.

 Indulging in another culture unlike your own could be frightening.
-However you have to go into an experience wanting to take it in to the fullest.
+However, you have to go into an experience wanting to take it to the fullest.
 Let your hair down and enjoy the lifestyle of foreign cultures.
 Try different foods, dance in the streets, sleep in, relax and just enjoy life.
-You never know what you will learn and you may also discover, people across the world is just like you in a lot of ways.
+You never know what you will learn and you may also discover, people across the world are just like you in a lot of ways.